Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 Falling damage is determined on a per-scene basis due to **vantages** present in the environment.
 Rather than worrying about the biomechanics of coconut-laden swallows, and the amount of damage that said coconut would suffer when dropped from a tremendous height (and the damage that a hapless victim would suffer as it landed on their head), relax and enjoy the fiction of the game for its own sake!
 </div>

-If you have the ability to fly, you can spend half your movement to take flight.
-While flying:
-* You can pass through enemy tiles, and enemies can pass through your tiles.
-* You ignore the effects of difficult terrain and other **ground effects.**
-* Melee attacks made against you have disadvantage.
-* Attacks against you which apply forced movement or knock you prone have advantage.
-* If you cannot spend movement or are knocked prone you stop flying.

-You may stop flying at any point during your turn by spending 5 feet of movement.

 ## Invisible
 You cannot be seen using sight.
 Creatures who cannot see you are treated as if they were suffering the blinded condition with respect to attacks by and against you.